Skip to content

 Security guarantee:

-• Encryption uses NEW rotated key
+• Encryption uses the NEW PRIMARY material

-• Historical data decrypts with OLD key
+• Historical data decrypts with the RETIRED material

 • Zero-downtime rotation achieved